 My mom is a traditional stove-top bacon fryer, and that's all that I really knew.
 But a few years ago my grandpa mentioned that he would bake large quantities of bacon in the oven to serve to his men's group at church.
 That was honestly the first time I had ever heard about oven-baked bacon.

-The house definitely smells delightful, and all of the babies come to see what I'm cooking, but it doesn't linger forever or make your clothes stink because you were standing over the pan.
+With oven-baked bacon, the house definitely smells delightful, and all of the babies come to see what I’m cooking, but it doesn’t linger forever or make your clothes stink because you were standing over the pan.
 And you will LOVE how easy it is to get evenly crispy pieces, and it literally takes out all of the work of cooking bacon.
-I could've used this hack in high school!
+This bacon is the perfect addition to some over easy eggs, and buttermilk pancakes.

 Is it better to bake or fry bacon?